 An Odd Problem I’ve Seen

-One problem I noticed when using these commands is they didn’t always reliably remove all the Windows.old contents.
+One problem I noticed when using these commands is they didn’t always reliably remove all the Windows.old contents the first time they were ran.
 Most files would be deleted, but some hadn’t applied the appropriate permissions and were therefore not deleted.
 This seemed to happen on roughly 10% of computers I deployed to.

 After some testing, I found that simply re-running the same three commands over again does successfully and reliably clean up the remaining Windows.old content.
 Therefore I modified my script to run the above set of commands twice in a row.